vibbits/snpeffect/README.md

   perl extractseqfromPDB.pl <PDBsdir>
   <blastdir>/makeblastdb -dbtype prot -in PDBsequences.fa -out PDB
 ```
 If this database is updated or you want to use an alternative PDB database, you can follow the same steps to recreate the BLAST database.

+# Pipeline testing

+After installation the user can run the input VCF file from the SHP-77 carcinoma cell line as a test case to verify correct installment of the software.
+The input file, intermediate and output files of the test case can be found in the test case folder of this repository.

 # Perform analysis